 1979 - Completion of numerous contracts throughout Northern Ireland - Belfast, Carrickfergus, Ballykinler, Lisburn, Newtownards, Craigavon & Enniskillen.
 The company became known for working in poor ground conditions and developed skills in tunnelling, sheet piling and dewatering.

 1980 - Purchase of a 70 acre quarry in Carryduff, home of our current Head Office, which produced high quality aggregate.
-Purchase of Krings system for supporting trenches which greatly increased productivity of pile laying.
-Invested in a number of the latest Fait Allis S15 excavators which had much greater capacity than their competitors.
+Purchase of Krings system for supporting trenches which greatly increased productivity of pipe laying.
+Invested in a number of the latest Fiat Allis S15 excavators which had much greater capacity than their competitors.

 1983 - Completion of the Mourne Trunk Main which required the installation of 10 ton pipes.
 Fiat-Allis FE28 were used with 9ton drag boxes to install the pipes and CAT966 shovels with loading forks carried the pipes up the mountain side.

 1984 - Developed a presence in UK, purchasing a yard in Greater Manchester and delivering civil engineering in NW England

 1987 - Purchased our first Krings leader rig for sheet piling.
 The company converted three Fiat Allis excavators into piling rigs two 12 m and one 14 m rig.
 These rigs had 40 ton vibrating hammers.
 WA Dawson were agents for Krings at the time and was the start of a relationship which would grow.

 1988 - The company finished a 4 year project to realign 40 miles of the River Blackwater which was delivered by the purchase of two first of their kind long reach Atlas excavators.
 Also used on the project was the first 6 wheel drive Moxy dump truck and CAT D6 Hi-Drive dozers.